apache/spark/docs/apache-airflow/concepts/dags.rst

 ``Menu -> Browse -> DAG Dependencies`` helps visualize dependencies between DAGs.
 The dependencies are calculated by the scheduler during DAG serialization and the webserver uses them to build the dependency graph.

+The dependency detector is configurable, so you can implement your own logic different than the defaults in :class:`~airflow.serialization.serialized_objects.DependencyDetector`